kermanihaasal-sudo/PoCN_project/README.md

 Final project for the "Physics of Complex Networks: structure and dynamics" master course.
 The folders task_x contain the code and the results (stored in files) used to produce the plots in the report (report.pdf).

-### Task #34: Game Theory on networks
+### Task #35: Coupled Game Theory
 score: 0.4

-This project investigates the co-evolution of strategies and update rules in the Prisoner's Dilemma game on complex networks, following the work of Cardillo et al. (2010).
-The goal is to reproduce the main results on Erdős–Rényi and Barabási–Albert networks and analyze how network topology and learning dynamics affect the emergence of cooperation.
+We consider two articles discussing two different but related models of collective behavior on networks.
+The first article studies the interplay between social and strategic imitation, while the second studies the coevolution of synchronization and cooperation in costly networked interactions.

 ### Task#44: Universal features of multilingual word networks
 Score: 1.2